nevanscott/uxui.cat/content/_index.md

 ## Interested in studying with me? 🌴

-I teach a 9-week bootcamp on user experience and user interface design at <a href="http://www.ironhack.com/en/courses/ux-ui-design-bootcamp-learn-ux-design">Ironhack in Barcelona</a>. <small>Well, for now I'm teaching remotely...</small>
+I teach a 9-week bootcamp on user experience and user interface design at <a href="http://www.ironhack.com/en/courses/ux-ui-design-bootcamp-learn-ux-design">Ironhack in Barcelona</a>.

 It’s a <a href="{{< ref "projects" >}}">project-based</a> class, with the goal of preparing students to start their careers as junior-level UX designers.
 It’s a big commitment, but if you’re ready for that, I would love to have you in class.